ezraermy/awesome-books/README.md

 <!-- ACKNOWLEDGEMENTS -->

-## 🙏 Acknowledgments <a name="acknowledgements">I would like to thank  Microverse for this opportunity to learn and W3Schools for the information shared in their site.</a>
+## 🙏 Acknowledgments <a name="acknowledgements"></a>

+I would like to thank  Microverse for this opportunity to learn and W3Schools for the information shared in their site.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>